mpeddada1/test-discovery/README.md

 [ERROR] To see the full stack trace of the errors, re-run Maven with the -e switch.
 [ERROR] Re-run Maven using the -X switch to enable full debug logging.
 ```
-4) Uncomment the maven-surefire-plugin and re-running `mvn test -Pnative` results in a successful build.
+4) Uncommenting the maven-surefire-plugin and re-running `mvn test -Pnative` results in a successful build.
 5) Running the following command:

 ```